 24. What is Digestion? - Definition & Process

 This lesson will define the process of digestion.
 All parts of the gastrointestinal system will be discussed.
-Examples will be given when possible and a test of your knowledge will be provided.
+Examples will be given when possible, and you'll have an opportunity to test your knowledge.

 25. What Is Fascia in Anatomy? - Definition & Tears